 To ensure that electrical engineering students are well prepared for success in their future careers, the department follows a formal procedure in the development of curriculum.
 With the help of our constituents, we identify program educational objectives and determine student outcomes.
 We also survey and assess students in the BS program to determine if they have attained skills and knowledge needed for achieving their career goals.
 We strive for continuous improvements.

-The BS degree in Electrical Engineering is accredited by the Engineering Accreditation Commission of ABET.
+The BS degree in Electrical Engineering is accredited by ABET.
 Graduating with an ABET-accredited BS degree, our graduates will have enhanced career opportunities and may seek registration as a Professional Engineer (PE).

 Student outcomes describe what students are expected to know and be able to do by the time of graduation.
 They include:

 (1) an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

 (2) an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors